Louise Makin: Career

 Before joining Baxter, she was a director for global ceramics of English China Clay and prior to that she held a variety of roles at ICI between 1985 and 1998.

 She has been a non-executive director of Intertek Group plc since 1 July 2012, a non-executive director of the Woodford Patient Capital Trust, a trustee of the Outward Bound Trust, and chair of the 1851 Trust.
 She was previously a non-executive director at Premier Foods from October 2006 to September 2012.

+Makin succeeded Paul Walker as chair of the FTSE 100 company Halma plc in July 2021.
+She stepped down from the board of Intertek a month earlier, in June.

 Honours

 In the 2014 Birthday Honours, she was made a Dame Commander of the Order of the British Empire.

 She is an honorary fellow of St. John’s College, Cambridge.

+Personal life

+Makin has two daughters with her partner, Chris, who works in the IT industry.